evakv0th/war-simulator/README.md

 Every army has 1 of 4 advantages:

--**air** - each aircraft will have 1.5x strength -**heavyTech** - each tank will have 1.5x strength -**minefield** - at the start of the battle each enemy unit (except for planes) will have strength reduction. (tanks will have 0.7x strength, troops 0.9x strength)
+1. **air** - each aircraft will have 1.5x strength
+2. **heavyTech** - each tank will have 1.5x strength
+3. **minefield** - at the start of the battle each enemy unit (except for planes) will have strength reduction. (tanks will have 0.7x strength, troops 0.9x strength)
--**patriotic** - each squad will have 1.5x strength
+4. **patriotic** - each squad will have 1.5x strength

 You can battle another army in this simulator!
 All you need is to use endpoint and specify your enemy's ID, we will take your army from your token.
 For starting battle its required to:

--You and your opponent need to have at least 1 tank, 1 squad(with weapons) and 1 plane.
+1. You and your opponent need to have at least 1 tank, 1 squad(with weapons) and 1 plane.
--You are not currently in a fight with another user.
+2. You are not currently in a fight with another user.

 Battle has 3 stages, they are managed by using 3 endpoints - battle, airBattle and surfaceBattle.
 In this simulator its obligatory to battle step by step.
 First - you start the battle, then you continue in airbattle and final result will be after the surface battle.